Thriving Together: Visioning A Sustainable, Purposeful Future Rooted In Ancestral Wisdom

 Economic & Labor Policies

-Equitable taxation for billionaires and corporations, closing loopholes and enforcing minimum effective tax rates.
+Equitable taxation for billionaires, corporations, and religious megachurches; close loopholes and enforce minimum effective tax rates

 Social Safety Net & Public Health